Our centre

 Within the dynamics of age-mixing at some point everyone is both a student and teacher.

-Passages families are sent weekly newsletters and invited to a meeting twice a year with their child’s mentor.
-They are also offered times throughout the week to book 1:1 calls.
+Passages families are sent weekly newsletters and invited throughout the year to a meeting with their child’s mentor.

 Classes and programming

-On top of personal learning goals and projects, youth can join classes we offer that may interest them.
+On top of personal learning goals and projects, learners join classes we offer that interest them.

-Learners can also work on credit-earning courses through ILC or other online programs.
+Those in grade 9 and above who are interested in earning credits can take credit-earning courses through ILC or other online programs.

 Scheduling and class offerings